privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 In `ACCOUNT_LEAF_NONCE_BALANCE_C` row, there is `C` nonce stored in `s_main` and `C` balance in `c_main`.
 We can see nonce in `C` proof is `1`.

+The two main things the circuit needs to check are:
+ * Everything is the same in `S` and `C`, except the nonce value.
+ * The change occurs at the proper account address.

+However, there are many other things to be checked, for example the RLP encoding and RLC accumulators.
+The RLC accumulators are used to compute the RLC of the whole node, in this particular case, the RLC of the account leaf.
+As an account leaf is distributed over multiple rows, we need to compute the intermediate RLC in each row.

+All chips in the MPT circuit use the first gate to check the RLP encoding and RLC.

+The constraints for the first gate of `AccountLeafNonceBalanceChip` which is named `Account leaf nonce balance RLC & RLP` are give below.

+### Bool check is_nonce_long

 ## Old specs (will be replaced by new specs above)